gyliu513/roadmap/dcos/README.md

-# dcos-images
+# Docker as a Service

-The Docker Image for DCOS
+The Docker images to build a DaaS environment.

 	nohup sudo docker daemon -H unix:///var/run/docker.sock -H tcp://0.0.0.0:2375 &